Executive Director, Lifestyle Quixotica

 On a volunteer basis, Lisa has been involved in several non-profit organizations, including American Field Service (AFS), City Hearts, California Chapter of Women in Mining and Wildize Foundation.
 As a Board Member At City Hearts, Lisa assisted in raising money to bring performing arts (dance, music, theater, art and writing) to inner city children in Los Angeles in an effort to keep these at-risk children out of gangs and away from drugs.
 For AFS, Lisa was a facilitator for student abroad orientation programs.
 While at U.S. Borax, Lisa was an active member of the California Chapter of Women in Mining, a non-profit educational organization with a mission to educate students, teachers and the general public about the importance of using environmentally conscious mining methodologies and to develop and distribute mineral educational materials for teachers.
 At Wildize Lisa worked on supporting wildlife conservation and community development projects, including sustainable farming, to sub-Saharan African countries.

 Lisa’s mother was a high school teacher, director of plays and the family gardener.
 Her father was a musician and salesman.
 Lisa and her brother spent most of their free time playing outside, riding bikes and absorbing vitamin D from the sun.
-Although black and white TV existed (later color TV), kids mostly listened to stories on the radio and certainly were not glued to games on the TV, computer or their phones.
+Although black and white TV existed (later color TV), kids were not glued to games on the TV, computer or their phones.
 The idea of electro magnetic radiation from Wi-Fi and cell phones hadn’t been realized yet.
 Life was much simpler; people were more connected with one another and with the planet.

 At 16 years old Lisa left her hometown in Illinois to spend a year in Christchurch, New Zealand as an American Field Service student.
 She lived with a New Zealand family that “adopted” her for a year.
 She attended an all girl private, Christian school.
 Her New Zealand “dad” was a general practitioner and her New Zealand “Mum” was a nurse for the family practice.
 Doctoring in New Zealand was about teaching a lifestyle of health.
 Eating natural, locally grown foods, exercising and actually spending time in nature, soaking up the sun and sweating to detoxify the body were normal, day-to-day activities.
 Raw milk, butter, eggs and freshly baked and sprouted bread were delivered to the doorstep several times a week.
 Fish was caught fresh in the ocean and her New Zealand brother raised grass-fed sheep.
 Life was simple and life was good.